xriss/djon/readme.md

 floats which makes for 12 hex digits (48bits) of precision.

-When writing numbers we try and use 0s rather than exponents until the length of the number of digits becomes unwieldy, at e8 or e-8 s0 you may not see any exponents betwee -7 and 7 inclusive when stringifying numbers.
+When writing numbers we try and use 0s rather than exponents until the length of the number of digits becomes unwieldy, at e8 or e-8 so you may not see any exponents between -7 and 7 inclusive when stringifying numbers.

 Strings
 =======